 1/4 cup Parmesan cheese and/or bread crumbs

-Cut cabbage into chunks, add to casserole dish and cover with plastic wrap.
+Cut cabbage into chunks, add to a casserole dish and cover with plastic wrap.
 Microwave for 4 minutes, shuffle cabbage around and microwave for 2-4 minutes more.

 Meanwhile, cook rice according to directions and mushroom soup if desired.